Data sync config file

 An example of this file naming convention:

-Setting up the domain mapping config file with the correct values and structure is essential for the data sync process to work as expected.
+Setting up the data sync config file with the correct values and structure is essential for the data sync process to work as expected.

 - YAML-based config files require spaces for indents, and indents are critical to YAML syntax.
 VIP recommends using two spaces for indents.

 - Multisite environments can use a combination of domain values for network sites such as convenience names, custom domains, subdomains and subdirectories.
-For a successful data sync, the value added to the domain mapping config file for a network site must match the exact domain value set for that site, both for the origin environment and the destination environment.
+For a successful data sync, the value added to the data sync config file for a network site must match the exact domain value set for that site, both for the origin environment and the destination environment.

 - If a network site is set to a domain value that includes a